Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Experiments

 \subsection{Pose Tracking Quality}

 We first validate the accuracy of our 6D pose tracking pipelines qualitatively in Fig.~\ref{fig:qual_pose}.
-We find that both the FoundationPose and the ICP-based pipeline perform reasonably for most of the videos, providing pose trajectories that correspond to success with respect to the manipulation task.
+We find that both the FoundationPose (model-based) and the ICP-based (model-free) pipeline perform reasonably for most of the videos, providing pose trajectories that correspond to success with respect to the manipulation task.
 FoundationPose is slightly more accurate overall.
 ICP struggles more when there is significant occlusion of the object, such as when the hand occludes the handle of the ladle.
 Both methods encounter difficulties with approximately symmetric objects such as the bottle and the can, and they may produce rotations that drift around the axis of symmetry.
+These shortcomings motivate the need for trajectory filtering.